Physics102-General Physics II - Second Semester 2026, Term 252

 Heat transfer mechanisms

-Avogadro’s number, Ideal gasses
+Avogadro’s number, Ideal gases

 18